Visiting the Cotswolds during Cheltenham Festival?

 When visiting the Cotswolds during Cheltenham Festival, book a tour with Go Cotswolds

 Cheltenham is a beautiful town with a rich history and vibrant foodie scene.
 It’s definitely worth a visit!
 But, with its Regency period architecture, Cheltenham isn’t ‘typical’ of the Cotswolds at all.
-In fact, it actually lies just outside of the Cotswolds Area of Outstanding Natural Beauty.
+In fact, it actually lies just outside of the Cotswolds National Landscape (Previously called the Cotswolds Area of Outstanding Natural Beauty.)

 Join one of our guided tours of the Cotswolds!
 Or, if you’re in a larger group, you can charter one of our 16-passenger seat minibuses for a private tour, right from your door.